AlexanderHolmes0/AlexanderHolmes0/README.md

 ## 📚 Education

-I'm currently pursuing a masters degree in business analytics at the University of TN - Knoxville.
+I hold a master's degree in Business Analytics from the University of TN - Knoxville.
 In addition to my coursework, I'm always seeking to expand my knowledge through online courses, workshops, and reading.

-Expect to graduate May 2024

 ## 💬 Wanna Talk?